-Density standardised by habitat type and reference sites is proposed as the reference measure because it is measurable locally rather than requiring a full survey across all spatial areas, but any density measure needs to be sufficiently representative of the broader area in which that species occurs.
+For most species the starting TAC is set based on a conservative estimate of historical biomass (Figure 5).
+The survey biomass estimates can be used to inform baseline target and limit densities.
+Density standardised by habitat type and reference sites is proposed as the reference measure because it is measurable locally rather than requiring a full survey across all spatial areas.
+However, challenges need to be recognised in obtaining comparable and representative estimates for different species with differing habitants or spatial distributions.
+Any density measure needs to be sufficiently representative of the broader area in which that species occurs.